 Darren Dalcher is Professor in Strategic Project Management at Lancaster University Management School.
 He is a senior academic with a successful track record of consulting and working with businesses, charities, professional associations and governmental orgnaisations.
 He works to foster interactive dialogue about the integration of successful practice with theoretical research in the management of projects.
 He holds visiting appointments at a number of institutions, including the universities of Warwick, Kent, Drexel, WU and the Supply Chain Academy.
 He is the founder and Director of the National Centre for Project Management (NCPM), an interdisciplinary centre of excellence operating in collaboration with industry, government, academia, third sector organisations and the learned societies.

 Following industrial and consultancy experience in managing technology projects, Professor Dalcher gained his PhD from King's College, London for his work on continuous delivery, dynamic feedback and extended project life cycles.
 In 1992, he founded an IEEE taskforce focused on learning from systems failures.
 He is active in numerous international committees, standards bodies, steering groups, and editorial boards.
-He is heavily involved in organising international conferences, and has delivered many keynote addresses and tutorials.
+He is heavily involved in organising international conferences, and has delivered many keynote addresses, masterclasses and tutorials.
 He has written over 200 refereed papers and book chapters and published over 30 books.
 His work has been translated into French, German, Spanish, Italian, Russian, Chinese and Portuguese.
 He is Editor-in-Chief of Wiley’s Journal of Software: Evolution and Process and Editor of two book series focused on advances in managing projects and change initiatives, published by Routledge.

 He has built a reputation as leader and innovator in the area of practice-based education and reflection in project management and has designed, developed and launched the UK’s first professional doctorate in project management, alongside an extensive suite of executive and professional masters programmes and diplomas.
 He was named by the Association for Project Management as one of the top 10 influential experts in project management and has also been voted Project Magazine’s Academic of the Year for his contribution in “integrating and weaving academic work with practice”.